Iterative mapping tutorial

 Sometimes you may not be able to find a single suitable image for your entire AOI.
 In that case, we recommend you process the best available images separately and then combine the results.
 On average, you will need to process ten images for a territory of 1000 km2.

-An Iterative mapping process
+What is an Iterative mapping process

 Start processing on the Sentinel-2 images: